HoussemDellai/kubernetes-ingress-tls-ssl-https/README.md

 # Kubernetes Ingress with TLS/SSL

-Demoing configuration for Ingress and HTTPS/TLS/SSL in Kubernetes.
+This repo is demoing the configuration for Ingress and HTTPS/TLS/SSL in Kubernetes.

+In Kubernetes, we can expose the services publicly by choosing the type LoadBalancer.
+That will create a public IP address for each service.
+But, we want to reduce the number of IP adresses to make some saving.
+And we want to map a URL like mycompany.com/login and mycompany.com/products to the right service object.
+Well, this could be done through Kubernetes Ingress resources.

+Kubernetes API doesn't provide an implementation for an ingress controller.
+So, we need to install it ourself.

+Many ingress controllers are supported for Kubernetes:

+1) Nginx Controller
+2) HAProxy Ingress, Contour, Citrix Ingress Controller
+3) API Gatways like Traeffic, Kong and Ambassador
+4) Service mesh like Istio
+5) Cloud managed ingress controllers like Application Gateway Ingress Controller (AGIC), AWS ALB Ingress Controller, Ingress GCE

-The first part will start by installing an Ingress Controller (NGINX) into Kubernetes.
+The first part will start by configuring Ingress:

+1) Installing an ingress controller (NGINX) into Kubernetes.
+2) Deploying 2 different applications/services.
+3) Configuring ingress to route traffic depending on the URL.

 The second part will deal with configuring SSL/TLS using Cert Manager.

 ```bash